winglang/wing/README.md

 Structs are "bags" of immutable data.

 Structs can only have fields of primitive types, resources, and other structs.
-List, set, and map of above types is also allowed in struct field definition.
+Array, set, and map of above types is also allowed in struct field definition.
 Visibility, storage and phase modifiers are not allowed in struct fields.

 Structs can inherit from multiple other structs.